lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - If the value of the data key is **empty**, execution is disallowed.

-- `restrictionOperations` cannot be discarded.
+- `restrictionOperations` MUST NOT discarded.

 - Check is discarded for an element if the value is full `ff` bytes. e.g, `0xffffffff` for interfaceIds and function selectors and `0xffffffffffffffffffffffffffffffffffffffff` for addresses.
 There MUST be at most 2 discarded checks, meaning `0xffffffffffffffffffffffffffffffffffffffffffffffffffffffff` data key is disallowed.